Some interesting articles about Steadicams

 shoot on the day is what you end up with in the final edit.
 You've done

-all the editing by choreographing the shot - all the decisions have been
+all the editing by choreographing the shot - all the decisions have

-a very complicated sequence you'll want more than one good take just in
+you're producing a very complicated sequence you'll want more than one

-case something happens to the film or tape.
+good take just in case something happens to the film or tape.

 A lot of choreography goes into these one shot sequences.
 The camera

-movement can be motivated by a variety of things such as carefully timed
+movement can be motivated by a variety of things such as carefully

 to consider as the shot is being constructed and supporting artists are